Last Updated: March 29, 2026 • Verified by Dr. Sarah Missaoui, DVM

 What Is the Calcium:Phosphorus Ratio and Why Does It Matter?

 Calcium and phosphorus build your dog's bones, support their teeth, and enable muscle function.
-They must exist in a strict ratio for proper absorption.
+Balance matters because changing one can affect the other’s utilization.

 - Vet visits that didn't solve the root problem - prescriptions masked your dog's symptoms without fixing their nutrition.